 To configure shadow mode, enter the URL which the PC2 shadow will use to connect to the primary CCS, along with the account name and password which PC2 will use to login to the primary CCS.
 Note that, as mentioned above, PC2 expects the primary CCS to support the CLICS Contest API.

 To enable shadow mode, check the Enable Shadow Mode checkbox.
 In addition, check the Enable CCS Test Mode box (this box is a legacy configuration item which must be enabled in order for shadow mode to work).
 Finally, click the Update button to load the shadow configuration into PC2.

+In addition to configuring shadowing on the Settings screen as described above, the PC2 “FEEDER1” account must exist and be configured for shadow operations.
+Shadowing is started by logging into PC2 using the FEEDER1 account (see Starting Shadowing, below, for additional details).
+For the FEEDER1 account to be able to send submissions to the PC2 server on behalf of a team, this account must have the ‘SHADOW_PROXY_TEAM” permission.
+This permission can be added via the PC2 Admin’s Edit Account function.
+(It can also be added using YAML configuration; see the next section).

-YAML Configuration
+YAML Setup

-As with almost all other configuration items in PC2, shadow mode can be fully configured via a YAML file (see the chapter on Configuring the Contest via Configuration Files).
+Starting with Version 9.8, most PC2 shadow mode configuration can be done via a YAML file (see the chapter on Configuring the Contest via Configuration Files).
 In particular, the following YAML keys can be included in a configuration file to configure PC2 for shadow mode:

 shadow-mode: true